jamescooke/openapi-validator-docker/README.md

 ## Container

-* This is a "small-ish" container built on [Node 13 Alpine](https://hub.docker.com/_/node/) base image.
+* This is a "small-ish" container built on the official [Node 13 Alpine](https://hub.docker.com/_/node/) base image.

 * OpenAPI validator is installed in the container using `npm`.